By David Madrid

 I rode it as hard as the slap on its butt.

-The horse’s mane whipped my face.
+I held the horse’s mane tight even as the stringy hair whipped my face.

 I felt its muscles move beneath me.